anupy/schemaspy/README.md

 ##  Step 4 :  ##

-  Set password to your database.
+  1) Set password to your database.

-  Now find appropriate JRE i.e. `postgresql-9.4.1212.jre6` and download. here https://jdbc.postgresql.org/download.html
+  2) Now find appropriate JRE i.e. `postgresql-9.4.1212.jre6` and download. here https://jdbc.postgresql.org/download.html

+  This is actually a JAR file to use with any database connection for mysql this will be different, you need to do searching to find appropriate databases jar files.

 ##  Final Step : ##

 Use command to generate schema related information :